-In important, good news — New York will no longer include questions about mental health on its bar application, removing a significant obstacle to valuable treatment.
+New York joins a wave of states that will no longer include questions about mental health on its bar application, removing a significant obstacle to valuable treatment, following a resolution introduced to the Conference of Chief Justices by Massachusetts Supreme Judicial Court Chief Justice Gants.

 New York has joined a trend among states to follow the long-standing leadership of Massachusetts and other states that exclude questions about mental health in the character and fitness review for bar admission.
 Unfortunately but unsurprisingly, lawyers routinely prioritize the license to practice law over their personal well-being.
 A 2014 study found 45% of law students were discouraged from seeking mental health treatment fearing it would jeopardize bar admission.